Princeton NJ: You Don’t Have to Be An Einstein To Love It

 Owners Terhune Orchards Princeton NJ

-The Farm Store sells fresh-picked produce, flowers, from-scratch pies, apple cider donuts, and house-made wines.
-(Princetonians favor the package that includes a bottle of wine, flowers, and pie delivered, right to campus).
+The Terhune Orchards Farm Store sells fresh-picked produce, flowers, from-scratch pies, apple cider donuts, and house-made wines.
+(Princetonians favor the package that includes a bottle of wine, flowers, and pie delivered right to campus).

-Sip on mulled wine in winter, Sangria in summer in the Tasting room.
-You can “pick-your-own” anything in season, including first up in the Spring; asparagus!
+Sip on mulled wine in winter and sangria in summer in the Tasting room.
+You can “pick your own” anything in season, including first up in the spring: asparagus!
 It’s sure to be cheaper and fresher than what you’ll find in any grocery store.
-Store open 9-5 weekdays, till 6 on weekends.
-Wine Tasting Fri-Sun Noon-5.

 Annis Boudinot portrait Morven Museum Princeton